-biofilm – An aggregation of microorganisms in which cells adhere to each other forming small communities that are held together by an extracellular polymeric matrix.
+biofilm – An aggregation of microorganisms in which cells adhere to each other, forming small communities that are held together by an extracellular polymeric matrix.
 Different communities are co-dependent on each other, and the whole biofilm forms a defensive mechanism requiring much higher concentrations of antimicrobials to control its growth.
 Dental plaque is a previous name for what is now called the biofilm.
-However, recent understanding of the biofilm leads to the development of the “micrbiome” ecological model; because bacteria are normally present in the oral cavity.
+However, recent understanding of the biofilm leads to the development of the “microbiome” ecological model; because bacteria are normally present in the oral cavity.

-bitewing radiography – The process of creating radiograph images of the posterior teeth, with the specific objective of identifying carious lesions on the proximal surfaces that may be inaccessible to visual and tactile examination.
+bitewing radiography – The process of creating radiographic images of the posterior teeth, with the specific objective of identifying carious lesions on the proximal surfaces that may be inaccessible to visual and tactile examination.
 Less mineralized tissues permit more x-rays to pass through (radiolucency) and therefore create greater levels of exposure to radiographic film or a digital transducer.

 demineralization – The chemical process by which minerals (mainly calcium) are removed from the dental hard tissues - enamel, dentin, and cementum.
 The chemical process occurs through dissolution by acids or by chelation, and the rate of demineralization will vary due to the degree of supersaturation of the immediate environment of the tooth and the presence of fluoride.
-In optimal circumstances, the minerals may be replaced through the process of remineralization.
+Under optimal conditions, the minerals may be replaced through the process of remineralization.

 dental plaque – An organized community of many different microorganisms that forms itself into a biofilm and is found on the surface of the tongue and all hard surfaces in the oral cavity.
 Dental plaque is present in all people and can vary from being comprised of totally healthy microorganisms (commensals) to being very harmful (pathogenic), predisposing the patient to dental caries or periodontal diseases.
 Note: Dental plaque is not food debris, nor does it contain food debris.
 Dental plaque can only be completely removed by mechanical means such as toothbrushing or prophylaxis.
 Food debris can be removed by rinsing.

-microporosity – An area of the enamel surface that has developed a level of porosity not clearly visible to the naked eye, but the resulting change in surface texture may be detected by a dental probe/explorer.
+microporosity – An area of the enamel surface that has developed a level of porosity not clearly visible to the naked eye; the resulting change in surface texture may be detected by a dental probe/explorer.
 Microporosity is a sign of demineralization, and could be indicative of the initiation of a caries lesion.